 - Switch the toggle to On to enable Secure Messaging between you and your Clients

-- You can enable Secure Messaging between yourself and individual clients from that page, or from the client’s Overview Page > Edit details > Client Portal tab
+- You can enable Secure Messaging between yourself and individual clients from that page, or from the client’s Overview page > Edit > Client Portal tab

 Note: When any user sends a Secure Message and the recipient does not read the message after 2 minutes, a notification email will be sent automatically.